 Transformative iPad Use in Early Elementary School.
 Wallpaper iPod touch with Numbers.
 Update August 1, 2013: 12 new hi-res numbered backgrounds for iPads and iPods have been added.

+Check them out!
 When you've got a class set of iPod touches, it's important to number them.
 Not only should the device's name (set in iTunes) include its number, but the number should be visible somewhere on the device.
 Some schools have numbers engraved by Apple.
 Others write with permanent marker or place a sticker on the back.
-Numbering classroom devices is important so that students and teachers can quickly identify the handhelds.
+Most schools are putting their iPods into protective cases, which is a great idea.